w3c/wai-media-intro/source/accessible-media/automatically-generated-captions.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-While authors cannot prevent YouTube from creating the auto-captions, the captions should always be disabled once the video has been uploaded so that users cannot turn them on.
+While authors cannot prevent YouTube from creating the auto-captions, auto-captions should always be disabled once an accurate caption track has been uploaded.
 Read the [instructions for disabling automatic captions](https://support.google.com/youtube/answer/2734701).